FSD Activities - Training Courses

 Capital Planning & Stress Testing.
 Montevideo, Uruguay.
 October 24th-28th, 2016.

-This activity was aimed to central bank professionals responsible of doing stress testing.
-It was jointly organized by the Central Bank of Uruguay and the Asociación de Supervisores Bancarios de las Américas.
+This activity was aimed at central bank professionals responsible for doing stress testing.
+It was jointly organized by the Central Bank of Uruguay and the Asociación de Supervisors Bancarios de las Américas.
 The course was taught by specialists from the Federal Reserve of the United States.
-It also included a discussion panel in which three central banks of the FSD shared their experiences, challenges and perspectives in their capital planning and stress testing practices.
+It also included a discussion panel in which three central banks of the FSD shared their experiences, challenges, and perspectives in their capital planning and stress testing practices.